mashdots/pointypoker/memory-bank/activeContext.md

 - Develop the user authentication system.
 - Build the ticket pointing and voting UI.
 - Integrate with the Jira API to import stories.
-- Established and documented architectural rules for the file system.
+- Established and documented architectural rules for the file system, including a new rule for types and constants.
 - Refactored the `src/components` directory to align with the new architectural rules.

 ## Next Steps